 Artists have long deployed language as a kind of satellite hovering in the vicinity of their artworks, influencing the artworks' reception.
 The style and method of this language varies greatly and does not always match the accompanying work.
 This studio seminar will engage students in contemporary art theory and practice by taking up this critical aspect of art-making, that is, the artist producing language that stakes out a position in relation to their visual work.
 Focus will be on four artists: Marcel Broodthaers, Andrea Fraser, Adrian Piper, and Peter Fischli & David Weiss, two of whom will have a major presence in the vicinity this Spring.

-One discovery from the class is the poem titled L'oiseau de feu, illustrated above, which was published in a modest brochure on the work of Belgian painter R. J. Raine and which appears to be a "B-side" left out of La Bête Noire, Broodthaers' third poetry collection that he self-published the previous year.
+One discovery from the class is the poem titled L'oiseau de feu, illustrated above, which was published in a modest brochure on the work of Belgian painter R. J. Raine and which appears to be a "B-side" left out of La Bête Noire, Broodthaers' third poetry collection, that was self-published the previous year.
 The brochure was published in 1962 by Galerie Saint-Laurent, Brussels.

 A second discovery was an interview that Broodthaers conducted with Ludo Bekkers, a Flemish public radio journalist, for the museumjournal of The Netherlands in 1971.
 The interview is somewhat unusual in its candor, as it lacks both a reverent interviewer (in his introduction, Bekkers pretty much describes Broodthaers as a pest) and an evasive interviewee (Broodthaers speaks quite plainly about his development and influences, especially in regard to the Musee des Aigles).